Katabasis

 Katabasis vs. Nekuia: In Homer, the nekuia is strictly a summoning of ghosts at a pit; Odysseus does not cross into Hades but calls spirits to the threshold.
 Katabasis proper involves full entry into the underworld.
 Later usage blurs this distinction.

-Katabasis vs. The Dark Night of the Soul: John of the Cross's Dark Night of the Soul (16th century) is a Christian mystical descent, structurally analogous to katabasis but framed as the progressive stripping away of spiritual consolations rather than a journey to an underworld.
-The project reads these as cognate patterns across different cultural frameworks.
+Katabasis vs. The Dark Night of the Soul: John of the Cross's Dark Night of the Soul (16th century) is a Christian mystical descent, analogous to katabasis but framed as the progressive stripping away of spiritual consolations rather than a journey to an underworld.
+The project reads these as cognate patterns across different cultural vocabularies.

 Mythological vs. Ritual Katabasis: The mythological katabasis (Orpheus, Heracles, Aeneas) provides the story.
 The ritual katabasis (Eleusinian initiation) provides the participatory structure.
 The project argues that the ritual is not simply a re-enactment of the myth but a genuine enactment of the same transformative logic.